 Bill Snyder has worked for over 30 years on large-scale change efforts to democratize the workplace and promote organizational learning in the private, public, and non-profit sectors, with organizations such as AT&T, Colgate-Palmolive, McKinsey & Company, the Veterans Administration, Rockefeller Brothers Fund, Annie E. Casey Foundation, the National Cancer Institute, and the Center on the Developing Child at Harvard.

-He has co-authored a book and other widely cited publications on communities of practice--groups that facilitate learning, innovation, and capability-building among practitioners who share a passion for what they do.
+He has co-authored a book and other widely cited publications on communities of practice--groups that foster learning, innovation, and capability-building among practitioners who share a passion for what they do.
 Over the last 15 years, his work has focused on civic initiatives to promote collaborative learning and innovation at community and city-wide levels.

-Bill draws on his expertise in collaborative learning systems to support community-organization engagement for racial equity.
-Recent initiatives include participatory action research for youth development (description); a multi-neighborhood community of practice on health; and resident-led efforts to promote community measurement and innovation (description).
+Bill draws on his expertise in collaborative learning systems to support community-organization engagement in civic contexts (slide presentation).
+Initiatives include participatory action research for youth development (description); a multi-neighborhood community of practice on health; and resident-led efforts to promote measurement and innovation for community wellbeing (description).

 * * *